Tobi-Ade/Mobile-Price-Classification/README.md

 5. [Contact Me](#contact-me)

 ## Problem Definition
-Setting the prices of mobile devices for your store is no easy feat.
-You have to take into account various features of the phone and come up with a suitable price range.
+Claaifying prices of  devices for your mobile phone store is no easy feat.
+You have to take into account various features of a device and come up with a suitable price range.
 Doing this for every device is definitely a full time job!
-But what if we can just input the features of the device and get a price range autonatically?
+But what if we can just input the features of the device and get the price range automatically?
 Sounds cool!

 In this project, we build a model that classifies the price-range of a mobile device based on it's features.
 The project covers everything from loading the data, to eventually deploying the model.
 By now we can tell that the price-range column is going to be our target column.

-The dataset used for this project, as well as the description can be found [here](https://www.kaggle.com/datasets/iabhishekofficial/mobile-price-classification?select=train.csv)
+The dataset used for this project, as well as the description, can be found [here](https://www.kaggle.com/datasets/iabhishekofficial/mobile-price-classification?select=train.csv)

-The price-range column is our target column

 ## Project Outline
 - [Jupyter Notebook](https://github.com/Tobi-Ade/Mobile-Price-Classification/blob/main/Mobile%20Price.ipynb)<br>